alsuren/alsuren.github.io/_posts/2022-02-19-mijia-homie-presentation.md

 ![](../images/presentation/will_dehumidifier.png)

-# CloudBBQ
+## CloudBBQ

 [cloudbbq]: #CloudBBQ

-We also got it working with a meat thermometer:
+We also got it working with a meat thermometer (backstory: one of the people who sent us patches was using it with a bbq meat thermometer, so I bought one for Andrew as a joke present):

 ![](../images/presentation/cloudbbq-system-overview.embed.svg)

-Backstory: one of the people who sent us patches was using it with a bbq meat thermometer, so I bought one for Andrew as a joke present.

 so now we have a graph of our roast:

 ![](../images/presentation/cloudbbq-lamb.png)

----

-# Closing Remarks
+## Closing Remarks

 [closing]: #closing